9dots/9dots.io-pages/OIf82aa.md

 type: lesson
 org: 9dots
 title: Spaghetti Marshmallow Tower
-blurb: "Students will experiment with building shapes to determine which are the most stable. #NGSS-3-5-ETS1-1 #NGSS-3-5-ETS1-2 #NGSS-MS-ETS1-2"
+blurb: "This exploration driven lesson teaches students about structural rigidity.
+Students explore by building a tower out of spaghetti and marshmallows without any background.
+After a quick build, students will learn about structural rigidity in a hands on demonstration.
+Students demonstrate learning by creating a taller tower in the second round using optimal building shapes. #NGSS-3-5-ETS1-1 #NGSS-3-5-ETS1-2 #NGSS-MS-ETS1-2"
 image: "http://uploads.9dots.io/Ol3oIOG_md.jpg"
 id: "9dots-OIf82aa"
+objective:
-objective: "By the end of the project, students will be able to identify the best shapes for building a tower."
+  - Identify the best shapes for building a tower
 fullImage: "http://uploads.9dots.io/Ol3oIOG_lrg.jpg"

 ---

-## Lesson Overview
-This exploration driven lesson teaches students about strucural rigidity.
-Students explore by building a tower out of spaghetti and marshmallows without any background.
-After a quick build, students will learn about structural rigidity in a hands on demonstration.
-Students demonstrate learning by creating a taller tower in the second round using optimal building shapes.

 ## Setup